KannonZenetism/zenetism-field-physics/structural-physics/SP10-ritual-energetics-and-integration-protocols.md

 Recovery time depends on:
 - Magnitude of expenditure
-- Availability of Source connection
+- Availability of origin connection
 - Quality of harmonic bridges for replenishment
 - Whether collective support is available